macports/trac.macports.org/README.md

   /path/to/this/repo`.

 ## Sending Pull Requests
 Feel free to open pull requests for this repository.
-Feel free to ping
+Talk to
-@macports/infrastructure.
+@macports/infrastructure for specific questions and deployment.